DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Methodology

 \section{Methodology}

-In this study, we propose a novel multi-cue fusion architecture, Bilateral-Fuser (Fig.~\ref{Fig_Arch}), for accurate and robust fovea localization.
-Bilateral-Fuser utilizes a U-shape architecture, where the encoder is a dual-stream structure comprising a main stream, a satellite stream, and four intermediate Bilateral Token Incorporation (BTI) modules for exploiting and fusing global features from different cues.
-For the decoder, we employ several ReSidual U-blocks (RSU)~\cite{qin2020u2} to effectively incorporate features from both the main and satellite streams.
+In this work, we introduce DualStreamFoveaNet (DSFN), a novel multi-cue fusion architecture for accurate and robust fovea localization (Fig.~\ref{Fig_Arch}).
+DSFN adopts a U-Net-like design with a dual-stream encoder comprising a main stream and satellite stream.
+Four intermediate Bilateral Token Incorporation (BTI) modules fuse global features from different cues.
+A decoder with Residual U-blocks (RSU)~\cite{qin2020u2} effectively combines features from both encoder streams.
+DSFN's transformer-based fusion of multi-cue features via efficient BTI modules maximizes anatomical guidance for accurate and efficient fovea localization.